Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): : Unrestricted Resources, Non-Determinism, and Failure

-\item A bag $B$ results from concatenating a linear bag $C$ with the unrestricted bag $U$, which is denoted $C\bagsep U$.
-The bag that encloses term $M$ is denoted $\bag{M}$ to express that $M$ is a linear resource, and $\bag{M}^!$ when this resource is reusable. \begin{itemize} \item Linear bags ($C, D, \ldots$) are multisets of linear resources and can only be substituted into linear variables.
+\item A bag $B$ is defined as $C\bagsep U$: the concatenation of a bag of linear resources $C$ with a bag (actually, a list) of unrestricted resources $U$.
+We write $\bag{M}$ to denote the linear bag that encloses term $M$, and use $\bag{M}^!$ in the unrestricted case. \begin{itemize} \item Linear bags ($C, D, \ldots$) are multisets of terms.
 The empty linear bag is denoted~$\oneb$.
-We write $C_1 \cdot C_2$ to denote the concatenation of $C_1$ and $C_2$; this is a commutative and associative operation, where $\oneb$ is the identity. \item Unrestricted bags ($U, V, \ldots$) are ordered and can only be substituted into unrestricted variables.
-The empty unrestricted bag is denoted as $\unvar{\oneb}$.
-The concatenation of $U_1$ and $U_2$ is denoted by $U_1\concat U_2$.
-Given $i \geq 1$, we write $U_i$ to denote the $i$-th element of the unrestricted (ordered) bag $U$. \end{itemize} \item Expressions are sums of terms, denoted as $\sum_{i}^{n} N_i$ for them.
-Sums are associative and commutative; reordering of the terms in a sum is performed silently. \end{itemize} \begin{example} A term can have linear and unrestricted occurrences of the same variable, e.g. $M:=\lambda x.( x[1] \bag{x}\bagsep \bag{y}^!)$ is an abstraction of an application containing two bound occurrences of $x$ (one unrestricted with index $1$, and one linear) and one free linear occurrence of $y$.
-As we will see, in $M (C\bagsep U)$, the occurrence `$x[1]$' should be replaced by the first element of $U$. \end{example}
+We write $C_1 \cdot C_2$ to denote the concatenation of $C_1$ and $C_2$; this is a commutative and associative operation, where $\oneb$ is the identity. \item Unrestricted bags ($U, V, \ldots$) are ordered lists of terms.
+The empty unrestricted bag is denoted as $\banged{\oneb}$.
+The concatenation of $U_1$ and $U_2$ is denoted by $U_1\concat U_2$; this operation is associative but not commutative.
+Given $i \geq 1$, we write $U_i$ to denote the $i$-th element of the unrestricted (ordered) bag $U$. \end{itemize} \item Expressions are sums of terms, denoted as $\sum_{i}^{n} N_i$, where $n > 0$.
+Sums are associative and commutative; reordering of the terms in a sum is performed silently. \end{itemize} \begin{example} Consider the term $M:=\lambda x.( x[1] \bag{x}\bagsep \bag{y[1]}^!)$, which has linear and unrestricted occurrences of the same variable.
+This is an abstraction of an application that contains two bound occurrences of $x$ (one unrestricted with index $1$, and one linear) and one free unrestricted occurrence of $y[1]$, occurring in an unrestricted bag.
+As we will see, in $M\ (C\bagsep U)$, the unrestricted occurrence `$x[1]$' should be replaced by the first element of $U$. \end{example}

-The salient features of \lamrfailunres ---the explicit construct for failure, the index annotations on unrestricted variables, the ordering of unrestricted bags---are {design choices} that will be responsible for interesting behaviours, as the following examples illustrate.
+The salient features of \lamrfailunres ---the explicit construct for failure, the index annotations on unrestricted variables, the ordering of unrestricted bags---are \emph{design choices} that will be responsible for interesting behaviours, as the following examples illustrate.